-Christopher Columbus, Opposing Views adds a fresh angle to a debate we’ve had here since 2017.
-My critical view of the man who “discovered” America was countered by my friend, historian Ron Musto.
-And now, a new point of view emerges.
+About Christopher Columbus Now, The Widely Opposing Views adds a third angle to a debate we’ve had here since 2017.
+My critical view of the man who “discovered” America countered by my friend, historian Ron Musto’s.
+And now, a third consideration arrives.

 “Understanding the truth about Christopher Columbus is not so easy, after all we’ve been told,” I wrote in 2017.